purduesigbots/pros-docs/v5/api/cpp/adi.rst

 ============ ====================================================================================================================================
  Parameters
 ============ ====================================================================================================================================
- port_tuple   A 3 value tuple in the form of (smart_port, port_ping, port_bottom} where smart_port is the smart port where the ADI expander is
+ port_tuple   A 3 value tuple in the form of {{smart_port, port_ping, port_bottom}} where smart_port is the smart port where the ADI expander is
               plugged in, port_ping is the port connected to the orange OUTPUT cable and should be in port 1, 3, 5, or 7 ('A', 'C', 'E', 'G'), and port_bottom being the port connected to the yellow INPUT cable in the next highest port following port_ping.
+Note the use of double paranthesis for this.
 ============ ====================================================================================================================================

 ----